 In recognition of these challenges, May 21 is Global Accessibility Awareness Day (GAAD).
 GAAD was conceived four years ago after Joe Devon, a web developer, wrote a blog post reflecting on the lack of information available about web accessibility.
 He realized that, while many people want to make technology accessible and usable by persons with disabilities, they often do not know how to do so or where to begin.
 From there, the idea sparked for a global day to get people talking, thinking, and learning about digital accessibility and users with different disabilities.

-In honor of GAAD, we’ve rounded up a collection of NTEN resources to help you mark the occasion, and take part in making the digital world a more accessible place!
+In honor of GAAD, we’ve rounded up a collection of NTEN resources (and a few extras) to help you mark the occasion, and take part in making the digital world a more accessible place!

 - How Kickstarter Got Subtitles and Captions by David Peter

 - Free Tools to Test Your Nonprofit’s Website for Accessibility by Cindy Leonard

 - Beyond the Shuffle: Data Accessibility in the Cloud by Kirsten Kippen

 - 15 Minutes to Better Website Accessibility by Wiebke Herding

 501 Tech Club Presentations:

 - Accessibility Awareness for Nonprofits from Nisha Patel and Melissa Townsel

 - Test for the Rest: Making a Priority of Accessiblity from Dan Mouyard